 Callander is a small Scottish town with a population of 4100.
 It is located at the junction of the rivers Teith and Lenny and is widely regarded as the gateway to the Highlands.
 It has a rich history having played host to various peoples throughout the ages with the remains of a Pictish fort and a Roman camp evidencing this habitation.

 Made famous at the beginning of the 19th century by the works of the novelist, Sir Walter Scott, Callander was established as a holiday destination.
 The present town was laid out in the 18th century.
-Its focal point is the well-proportioned Ancaster Square in front of St Kessogs Church, now home to the Tourist Information Office.
+Its focal point is the well-proportioned Ancaster Square in front of St Kessogs Church.
 The building has been renamed, the Rob Roy Centre, after a famous local historical character.
 According to tradition St Kessog, a missionary from Ireland, first preached the gospel beside the Teith 14 centuries ago.

 Callander is an important part of the Loch Lomond and Trossachs National Park.

 A holiday destination with many pursuits available of varying degrees of exertion.
 A modern Leisure Complex providing an extensive range of activities, a PGA golf course, excellent salmon and trout fishing (loch & river), breathtaking woodland and mountain walking, many miles of cycle paths and tracks (mountain bikes can be hired locally or for the more adventurous a tandem might suit).
 A superb base for touring the bens and glens of Scotland.